-- Communication

-- Impact monitoring and assessment

-- Research and knowledge synthesis

-- Collaboration across marine and maritime funding streams

-- Human Capacity and Skills development
+- Human Capacity and Skills Development

-- Open Science with a focus on Open Access
+- Open Science: Open Access

-- Open Data
+- Open Science: Open Data

-- Citizen science
+- Open Science: Marine Citizen Science

-- Innovation
+- Stimulating Innovation Diffusion and Open Innovation

-- Cooperation among Europe's regional seas' R&I programmes
+- Cooperation among Europe's Regional Seas' R&I Programmes

 The ten strategies are closely interlinked and should not be considered in silos.
 The highest level of impact is expected when they are implemented jointly.
 For example, communication is essential to all.
 It is needed to ensure high level of stakeholder engagement of various sectors, and to enable collaboration.
 Collaboration across geographical areas and among the various funding streams is needed to align the R&I investments and to achieve financial and administrative impact.
 For this to be evaluated, an impact monitoring and assessment are critically needed to ensure that progress towards the goals of BANOS can be measured and future investments aligned with, for example, R&I approaches that are likely to be most impactful and beneficial to society at large.
 Here, adequate research and knowledge synthesis is also critically needed, which is enhanced through open science.
-Open access and open data also in general speed up the science and innovation process and is also closely linked to human capacity building and skills development.
+Open access and open data also speed up the science and innovation process and are also closely linked to human capacity building and skills development.
 These in turn are needed to ensure that the upcoming young professionals are well equipped to take on the future challenges.
 Here the wider engagement with the society, for example through activities of citizen science, is critically needed to enhance the ocean literacy and the feeling of connectedness to our regional seas and the ocean.
 The following section contains short overviews of the ten impact enabling strategies11.